privacyrepo/Main_Production/README.md

 - `/public/site.webmanifest` add the necessary names
 - In the `SEO` component fill in the fields for your website

-# Thing you could add in future

-- Next Themes

 # What this project contains:

 - Next Auth
 - Prisma
 - Tailwind
-- Husky
-- Prettier
-- EsLint
 - Recoil
 - Next SEO
+- Next themes
+- React skeleton

 # Mentions